JayEvan/RepData_PeerAssessment1/RepoResPA1.md

 ## What is the average daily activity pattern?

-Make a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis).
-The interval data should be converted from a numeric to time value.
-0 is midnight, 500 is 5:00 am.
+1. Make a time series plot (i.e. `type = "l"`) of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis)

+2. Which 5-minute interval, on average across all the days in the dataset, contains the maximum number of steps?

 ```r